tobiashead/synthetic-pipeline-for-3d-reconstruction-of-falling-particles/README.md

-# Synthetic pipeline for 3D-reconstruction of falling particles
+# Synthetic pipeline for 3D-reconstruction of falling particles (Development-Branch)
 ## Requirements
 - Windows 10/11
 - NVIDIA CUDA-enabled GPU (for 3D-Reconstructing)